erperreault/django-learning/README.md

 * /calc/ is a simple web calculator made for practice.

+* /viz/ is an (in-progress) data visualization webapp.
+It pulls data from BoardGameGeek's database and offers various options for charting the data.

 To run locally, first ensure that you have Python and Django installed:

 ```